RSE-Sheffield/RSEAdmin/README.md

 ## Installation

-The best way to configure Django is to build a conda environment using the provided requirements.yml.
-I.e. create a conda environment as follows
+The best way to configure Django is to build a conda environment using the provided `environment.yml.` i.e. create a conda environment as follows:

-    conda env create --name DjangoRSE -f requirements.yml
+    conda env create --name DjangoRSE -f environment.yml

 ## Running the site

 Activate your conda environment and use Django to launch a development server.

-    activate DjangoRSE
+    conda activate DjangoRSE
     python manage.py runserver 8080

-Website will be viewable at [http://127.0.0.1:8080](http://127.0.0.1:8080) and the admin interface will be available at [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin).
+The website will be viewable at [http://127.0.0.1:8080](http://127.0.0.1:8080) and the admin interface will be available at [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin).